Benjamin Bonneville: More military service

-In Washington, Bonneville petitioned tirelessly to Secretary of War Lewis Cass to have his commission re-instated.
+In Washington, Bonneville petitioned tirelessly to Secretary of War Lewis Cass to have his commission reinstated.
 In early 1836 he was successful.
 In subsequent years, he was given assignments on the western frontier at Fort Kearny in the Nebraska Territory and in the New Mexico Territory at Fort Fillmore, where he became the commander of the third infantry regiment on February 3, 1855, after the death of Colonel Thomas Staniford.
 He also served in the Mexican–American War, taking part in the Veracruz campaign of Winfield Scott.
 He was part of the occupation of Mexico City.
-He was promoted to Colonel of the 3rd Infantry Regiment in 1855, and twice commanded the Department of New Mexico.
+He was promoted to colonel of the 3rd Infantry Regiment in 1855, and twice commanded the Department of New Mexico.

-Bonneville retired from active service in 1861, but was soon recalled to duty during the Civil War.
-From 1861 to 1863 Bonneville served as superintendent of recruiting in Missouri, and from 1862 to 1865 served as commander of Benton Barracks in St. Louis.
+Bonneville retired from active service in 1861 but was soon recalled to duty during the Civil War.
+From 1861 to 1863 he served as superintendent of recruiting in Missouri, and from 1862 to 1865 as commander of Benton Barracks in St. Louis.
 At the end of the war he was breveted as a brigadier general in honor of his long and distinguished career.

-He retired a second time in 1866 and moved to Fort Smith, Arkansas, where he married a second time, to Sue Neis.
+He retired a second time in 1866 and moved to Fort Smith, Arkansas, where he married Sue Neis.

-Brevet Brigadier General Bonneville died at age 82 in 1878.
-He is buried in Bellefontaine Cemetery, St. Louis, Missouri.
+Bonneville died at age 82 in 1878.
+He is buried at Bellefontaine Cemetery in St. Louis, Missouri.

-General Bonneville was eligible to join both the Aztec Club of 1847 and the Military Order of the Loyal Legion of the United States, which were military societies for officers who had served in the Mexican War and American Civil War respectively, but did not join either organization.
+Bonneville was eligible to join both the Aztec Club of 1847 and the Military Order of the Loyal Legion of the United States, military societies for officers who had served in the Mexican War and American Civil War, respectively, but he did not join either.